 When you think of yourself as a miniscule pawn in the tenured corporate world, you promulgate a negative belief system that you will not succeed.
 You need a role model to look up to and model your actions after.
 People that have mentors are able to learn how to stand out from the crowd.
 Many people use neuro linguistic programming (NLP) to break the cycle crippling negative thinking patterns and increase performance.

 Some people have preconceived notions that their race or gender will keep them out of certain jobs.
 If you focus on statistics, that is one less minute you can spend diligently pursuing your career.
-Change is more common than anything else and it’s a waste of time to think about the supposed barriers you face in your career based on stereotypes.
+Change is more common than anything else.
+It’s a waste of time to think about the supposed barriers you face in your career based on stereotypes.